 - The truth is, this is your choice.
 Weigh the pros and cons and follow your convictions.

-What do you think of drinking and nursing?
+What do you think of drinking alcohol and breastfeeding?
 Please comment below.
 I’d love to hear your point of view!